 Venice’s Marco Polo International Airport is easy to reach by a range of transportation, such as buses, cars, taxis, boats, and rail.

-With a trip in a traditional gondola, you can see many must-see sights and attractions.
+With a trip to a traditional gondola, you can see many must-see sights and attractions.

 The city is also home to countless trendy shopping areas, local boutiques, and specialty shops, together with a number of colorful markets.

 Some of the most outstanding art galleries and museums in the city include:

 The watery city of Venice is also home to a surprising number of green spaces and parklands, such as:

 Throughout the year, many major events are held in the Venice area and consist of religious festivals, cultural events, and sports.

 Events not to be missed include seasonal carnivals: